 Step 5.
-The zero point score bid value is established by adjustment of the lowest acceptable bid, at \$1,800,000 a) assuming equal value for each increment of improvement (linear relationship), and b) assuming diminishing value for increasing increments of improvement, in this case an inverse square relationship will be adopted.
+The zero point score bid value is established by adjustment of the lowest acceptable bid. at \$1.800.000.

+The maximum total value that can be awarded according to point preferences is therefore a) assuming equal value for each increment of improvement (linear relationship), and b) assuming diminishing value for increasing increments of improvement, in this case an inverse square relationship will be adopted.
 (Any desired relationship can be used.)
 This is then added to the zero points value (BASE VALUE) to determine the Total Notional Value.